Entries linking to unalloyed

 It also makes words from phrases (such as uncalled-for, c.
 1600; undreamed-of, 1630s; uncome-at-able, 1690s; unputdownable, 1947, of a book; un-in-one-breath-utterable, Ben Jonson; etc., but the habit is not restricted to un-; such as put-up-able-with, 1812).
 As a prefix in telegramese to replace not and save the cost of a word, it is attested by 1936.

 c.
 1400, "mix (a metal) with a baser metal," from Old French aloiier, aliier "assemble, join," from Latin alligare "bind to, tie to," from ad "to" (see ad-) + ligare "to bind, bind one thing to another, tie" (from PIE root *leig- "to tie, bind").
 In figurative use often implying debasement or reduction.
-Meaning "to mix any two metals" without reference to values is from 1822.
+The meaning "mix any two metals" without reference to values is from 1822.
 Related: Alloyed; alloying.